Enabling NetBurner’s Built-in Secure Serial Capability

 To begin, we will need a few things from the aforementioned self-signed certificate article.
 Namely, we will need the Certificate Authority certificate (CA.crt) and private key (CA.key) that are created when running the

 To start, we are going to configure both devices so that they expect to communicate through a TLS connection.
 To do this, turn your devices on, open a browser, and head to their home page by typing in their IP address into the address field.
-The IP address can be found through the IPSetup or AutoUpdate applications found in nburnpcbin.
+The IP address can be found through the IPSetup or AutoUpdate (found in nburn\pcbin) for applications built using the NNDK 2.x tools.
 You should see the following screen displayed:

 To make things easier, we will configure the Server first, and then Client.
 The Server should be the device associated with the side of the serial communications that will be receiving data.
 Which device you choose for each role isn’t important, just flip a coin and then stick to it.